 Don’t worry if you spot one of these wee beasties in the foliage:

 That’s a ladybird larvae and I’m sure I read somewhere that if anything they’re likely to be even more ravenous than the adults.
 And going back a life-cycle stage further, don’t worry if you see this sort of thing, either:

 Those are ladybird eggs, the next generation of larvae waiting to emerge and get crunching.
-Aphids don’t lay eggs, they give birth to live young – at a distressing rate, which is why a small colony can quickly become a major nightmare – so you’ll never be protecting the aphid population by leaving these orange dots in place, quite the opposite.
+Aphids do lay eggs, in order to survive over the winter, but they’re much smaller and black in colour – the real problem is that they give birth to live young at a distressing rate, which is why a small colony can quickly become a major nightmare – so you’ll never be protecting the aphid population by leaving these orange dots in place, quite the opposite.